suilend/steamm-fe-public/sdk/README.md

 `bun test ./tests/index.test.ts`

-### Testnet actions
+### Testnet & Mainnet Beta actions

-Currently the protocol is only available on testnet.
+Currently the protocol is only available on testnet and on mainnet beta.
 In order to bypass SUI faucet restrictions we deployed TEST coins with a dedicated faucet.
 To get coins for the purpose of interacting with the protocol:

 ```ts
 const suiCoin = getTestSui(tx, 1000000000000000000);